-GOAL Program
+SAL Program

-Ritt (director), James, Ross, Mojica-Castillo
+Ritt (dean), Curry, James, Priester, Ransom, Ross

-The GOAL (Gains of Adult Learning) program extends the mission of North Park University to adults by helping them complete their undergraduate degree with an education in the liberal arts.
-GOAL courses provide a supportive Christian environment that calls forth a lively interest in life-long learning, a sense of personal wholeness, ethical servant leadership in the workplace, and responsible citizenship in the world.
+The SAL (School of Adult Learning) program extends the mission of North Park University to adults by helping them complete their undergraduate degree with an education in the liberal arts.
+SAL courses provide a supportive Christian environment that calls forth a lively interest in life-long learning, a sense of personal wholeness, ethical servant leadership in the workplace, and responsible citizenship in the world.

-The GOAL (Gains of Adult Learning) program offers five majors and two degrees to help the adult student with at least 12 semester hours of college credit complete a baccalaureate degree.
-The five majors are: (1) Business Administration, (2) Computer Information Systems, (3) Human Development, (4) Nonprofit Management, and (5) Organizational Management and Leadership.
-The two certificates are: (1) Business Information Systems Certificate (12 sh), and (2) Certification in Web Development for Business (12 sh).
+The SAL (School of Adult Learning) program offers nine majors and two degrees to help the adult student with at least 12 semester hours of college credit complete a baccalaureate degree.
+The nine majors are: (1) Business Administration, (2) Church and Ministry Management, (3) Computer Information Systems, (4) Counseling and Social Services, (5) Criminal Justice, (6) Human Psychology, (7) Management Information Systems, (8) Nonprofit Management, and (9) Organizational Management and Leadership.
+The three certificates are: (1) Business Information Systems, (2) Certification in Web Development for Business, and (3) Church and Ministry Management.
 The two degrees are: (1) Bachelor of General Studies (B.G.S.) and (2) Bachelor of Arts (B.A.).
 The difference between the two degrees is in the general education requirements (see below).
-Students complete their degree through two components: (1) Credit for Prior Learning (up to 20 semester hours for learning on the job, in seminars, or individually); and (2) instructional modules offered one four-hour session per week in seven-week courses.
+Students complete their degree through two components: (1) Credit for Prior Learning (up to 20 semester hours for learning on the job, in seminars, or individually); and (2) instructional modules offered one fourhour session per week in seven-week courses.